What is YouTube Creator Music?

 Illustration of the YouTube Creator Music logo.

-Creator Music is YouTube’s brand new catalog of tracks for creators to use in their videos.
+Creator Music is YouTube’s catalog of tracks for creators to use in their videos.
 It's conveniently found in YouTube Studio and means creators can easily soundtrack their content without worrying about copyright claims or losing monetization.

 🤩